jku-vds-lab/projection-space-explorer/README.md

 Now **metadata** is an additional attribute with a range annotation that sets the value range to 0-10 and makes this attribute sequential.
 The value range is important for the correct mapping to the color scale (since the minimum and maximum values might not be the true value range).

+## Meta Columns
+Some columns can be set to provide additional metadata that can be displayed in the explorer.

+### Changes Column

+The column 'changes' can be supplied with text values that will be displayed with the line selection tool.
+It should annotate the change from the last state.
+For example a good value for 'changes' for the Rubik data would be the move that lead to this state (R, U...).

+### Multiplicity Column

+The column 'multiplicity' can be supplied to denote how often this state occurs in the dataset (with the exact same position).
+This is sometimes necessary if you want to project the data without any duplicates, but need it in the explorer to display the lines correctly (since only single edges are allowed).
+For example if the same state occurs in 3 lines, it would have a multiplicity of 3 in each row.

 ### Test Datasets

 There are some test datasets available in this repository under **datasets/test** which are small examples of how the files should look like.